-Courtney O’Connor (Director) is a senior affiliated faculty member in Emerson College where she teaches acting and directing.
+COURTNEY O'CONNOR (Director) is a senior affiliated faculty member at Emerson College where she teaches acting and directing.
 Through her work with the Coyote Theatre Project, she has overseen the creation of more than 200 new 10-minute plays written by youths from Boston.
-As a freelance director, Courtney has directed productions for many theatres, including The Lyric Stage Company of Boston, UMass Boston, Suffolk University, Brandeis University, Commonwealth Shakespeare Company (intern company), Shakespeare Now!, AIM Stage, Emerson Stage, and Coyote Theatre.
+As a freelance director, Courtney has directed productions for many theaters, including The Lyric Stage Company, Emerson Stage, Commonwealth Shakespeare Company (intern company), Shakespeare Now!, AIM Stage, Coyote Theatre, UMass Boston, Suffolk University, and Brandeis University.
+Upcoming productions include a community-based, site-specific Our Town in Tyringham, MA for UBU Theater this August and The Revolutionists with the Nora Theatre this fall.
 Courtney is also the general manager of Abella Publishing Services.
 She holds a B.A. in English from Cabrini College and an M.A. in Theatre Education from Emerson College. courtneyoc.com

-Nathaniel Sheidley (Production Historian and Dramaturg) has served as the historian of the Bostonian Society since 2011.
+NATHANIEL SHEIDLEY (Executive Director / Producer) served as the Bostonian Society’s historian from 2011 to 2017 and oversaw the Society’s ongoing effort to bring the story of the American Revolution to life in the Old State House.
 Prior to joining the Bostonian Society, he taught American History at Wellesley College.
 Dr. Sheidley has written and curated exhibits on a wide range of subjects, including Native American history, gender history, and the history of the American Revolution.
-He is delighted to see Blood on the Snow brought to life in the Old State House.
+He is delighted to see Blood on the Snow return to the Old State House in 2017.